 An olake can be part of a larger lake.
-It is then called a lake basin of the larger multi-basin lake.
+It is then called a lake basin of the larger lake, which is called a multi-basin lake.
 A multi-basin lake is assumed to have equal water level in all lake basins.
 The lake basins can have different depths below the outflow threshold, and they all use the same threshold when the water level output is calculated (same reference).